At Alive Church, St. George’s we want everyone to be safe.

 Each person who works within this church community will agree to abide by this policy and the guidelines established by this church.

-This church appoints Maddie Cullum as the Parish Safeguarding Officer
+This church appoints Sarah Rutter as the Parish Safeguarding Officers.

 Full copies of the Church of England, Diocese of Durham safeguarding policy and Safer Recruitment policy can be found online: http://durhamdiocese.org/safeguarding-abuse-concerns/